souhailaS/Quirx/README.md

 ## Features

+The main features of the tool consists of:

 - **Multiple Mutation Types**: Lexical, semantic, and structural mutations
 - **LLM Provider Support**: OpenAI, Anthropic Claude, and mock providers
 - **Comprehensive Analysis**: Token-level, semantic, and structural similarity comparison